pprzezwanski/gulpfile/README.md

 # gulp4file

-This is modern gulp4 + webpack4/browserify configuration, with:
+This is modern gulp4 + webpack4 or browserify configuration, with:

 * "no 'ctr + c' workflow" (even for gulpfile changes),
 * es6 syntax including import/export for modules